Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 - An Internet connection
 - At least one of the following accounts:
 - A Microsoft Account with access to an outlook.com enabled mailbox
-- An Azure AD account with access to an Office 365 mailbox
+- a Microsoft Entra account with access to an Office 365 mailbox

 You can get a Microsoft Account and outlook.com mailbox for free by choosing the Sign-up option while visiting [https://www.microsoft.com/outlook-com/](https://www.microsoft.com/outlook-com/).
-You can get an Office365 office subscription, which will give you both an Azure AD account and a mailbox, at [https://products.office.com/try](https://products.office.com/try).
+You can get an Office365 office subscription, which will give you both a Microsoft Entra account and a mailbox, at [https://products.office.com/try](https://products.office.com/try).

 ### Step 1:  Clone or download this repository